Dispersal-induced growth in a time-periodic environment: Discussion

-The shape of the curve $\omega=\omega_{crit}(m)$, as observed in figure \ref{psinksink}, leads us to the following \begin{conj} The function $\omega_{crit}:(0,m^*)\rightarrow (0,\infty)$ is concave. \end{conj} The behavior of the curve $\omega=\omega_{crit}(m)$ in the vicinity of $m=0$ is also not well-understood.
-From the numerical results it seems evident that this curve is tangent to the $\omega$-axis at the origin, but we have not been able to show this analytically, and therefore formulate \begin{conj} The function $\omega_{crit}$ satisfies $\lim_{m\rightarrow 0}\omega_{crit}'(m)=+\infty$. \end{conj} We note that this conjecture, if true, means that for small $\omega$ very weak dispersal is sufficient to cause DIG.
-Proving this conjecture requires studying the function $\Lambda(m,\omega)$ we $m$ and $\omega$ are simultaneously small, that is approximating the periodic solution $z_{\omega}$ is this regime - which is not captured by our results in section \ref{low}, which assumed $\omega$ small and $m>0$ fixed.
-It seems that some additional analytical ideas are needed to treat this problem.
+Another numerical observation concerns the behavior of the curve $\omega=\omega_{c}(m)$ in the vicinity of $m=0$.
+From the numerical results it seems evident that this curve is tangent to the $\omega$-axis at the origin, which leads to the conjecture that $\lim_{m\rightarrow 0}\omega_{c}'(m)=+\infty$.
+Note that this means that for small $\omega$ very weak dispersal is sufficient to cause DIG.
+We note that studying this case in which $m$ and $\omega$ are simultaneously small is rather delicate.
+We raised the above conjecture in an earlier preprint version of this work, and it has now been established, in the case $N=2$ patches, in \cite{benaim} for piecewise-constant profiles $r_i(\theta)$ using explicit computations and for general profiles in \cite{lobry}, using techniques of nonstandard analysis.

-Another important direction for further investigation is to obtain analytical results on the occurrence of DIG in more general deterministic models with time-periodic environmental variation.
-Extending from two to more patches presents additional technical difficulties, though some of the ideas used here can be generalized.
-When many patches are involved there are various possibilities for the spatial structure defining the dispersal, and it would be interesting to better understand the effect of this structure on the occurrence and strength of DIG.
-Such improved understanding would also enable to better assess the extent and the circumstances under which the DIG effect is relevant to explaining population persistence and growth in real-world ecosystems.
+While the results obtained here show that the region in the $(m,\omega)$ parameter plane for which DIG occurs has qualitative features which are independent of the topology of the network of patches, as encoded in the matrix $L$, it is of interest to furter explore how the quantitative properties of this set of parameters depends on the network topology, as well as on the form of the period growth profiles.
+Such improved understanding would enable to better assess the extent and the circumstances under which the DIG effect is relevant to explaining population persistence and growth in real-world ecosystems.